As part of our Dementia Research Leaders programme, we offer opportunities for training and skills development.

 One way to increase the impact and reach of your research is to involve the public and patient community.
 This can help reach new audiences with your findings, improve recruitment to your studies and most importantly make sure your research is addressing the needs of people affected by dementia.

-Alzheimer's Society has a very active programme of public involvement that includes the co-design and co-delivery of dementia research.
-If you are interested in working with us to develop your experience in this area, contact our Research Engagement Manager.
+Alzheimer's Society has a very active programme of patient and public involvement that includes the co-design and co-delivery of dementia research.
+If you are interested in working with us to develop your experience in this area, contact firstname.lastname@example.org

 - INVOLVE has a detailed set of online guidance notes for researchers who wish to develop their skills in public and patient involvement.